 Most universities will have separate graduate schools and / or programmes for different subjects, but smaller or more specialised institutions may only run one or two programmes, with students selecting classes appropriate to their intended research area.

 Larger graduate programmes may also offer more specific degree concentrations in particular subjects.
 For example, an Arts and Humanities graduate programme might offer separate pathways for Literature or History, determining which core classes a student is expected to pass.

 The first part of a US PhD is a lot like a taught Masters (in fact, a distinction between PhD candidates and Masters students may not actually be made at this point).

 You will complete a series of taught classes or coursework modules:

-The freedom you have to choose classes will depend on the design of your program and, to some extent, the amount of essential technical knowledge required for your subject.
+The freedom you have to choose classes will depend on the design of your programme and, to some extent, the amount of essential technical knowledge required for your subject.

-Some students are allowed to exit a graduate program with a Masters degree at this point.
+Some students are allowed to exit a graduate programme with a Masters degree at this point.
 Others may be awarded a Masters en route to their PhD.

-Some PhD programs subdivide the coursework stage so that students begin with qualifying classes and a qualifying exam (confirming they're ready for PhD study) before moving on to more specific preparation for their dissertation stage.
-It’s a good idea to check and compare details for specific programs you are interested in.
+Some PhD programmes subdivide the coursework stage so that students begin with qualifying classes and a qualifying exam (confirming they're ready for PhD study) before moving on to more specific preparation for their dissertation stage.
+It’s a good idea to check and compare details for specific programmes you are interested in.

-Students who have passed the coursework stage of their program are ready to be confirmed as full PhD candidates and to proceed to their doctoral dissertation.
-This is sometimes referred to as the ‘capstone project’ for a graduate program culminating in a PhD.
+Students who have passed the coursework stage of their programme are ready to be confirmed as full PhD candidates and to proceed to their doctoral dissertation.
+This is sometimes referred to as the ‘capstone project’ for a graduate programme culminating in a PhD.